 THE OFFERING Common stock offered by us [] shares of common stock.
-Warrants offered by us Each share of common stock sold in this Offering will be accompanied by a warrant to purchase one share of our common stock, at a price of \$[] per share (125% of the public offering price of our common stock).
-The warrants will be immediately exercisable, and may be exercised for a period of five years following the date of issuance.
-Common stock outstanding prior to Offering 2,495,490 shares (as of April 14, 2016).
-Over-allotment option The underwriters have an option for a period of 45 days to purchase up to [] additional shares of common stock and/or warrants to purchase up to [] additional shares of common stock from us at the public offering price, less underwriting discounts and commissions solely to cover over-allotments.
-Common stock outstanding after the Offering [] shares (assuming no exercise of any of the warrants offered hereby), or [] shares if the warrants offered hereby are exercised in full.
-Use of proceeds We estimate that net proceeds to us from this Offering will be approximately \$[] million, or approximately \$[] million if the underwriters exercise their option to purchase additional shares and/or warrants in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock outstanding prior to Offering 2,432,832 shares (as of March 4, 2016).
+Common stock outstanding after the Offering [] shares.
+Use of proceeds We estimate that net proceeds to us from this Offering will be approximately \$[] million, or approximately \$[] million if the underwriters exercise their option to purchase additional shares in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently intend to use the net proceeds from this Offering for research and development, working capital needs, capital expenditures and other general corporate purposes.
-See "Use of Proceeds" for additional information regarding the intended use of proceeds from the Offering.
+See " Use of Proceeds " for additional information regarding the intended use of proceeds from the Offering.
 Dividend policy We have never declared or paid and do not anticipate declaring or paying any cash dividends on our common stock in the near future.
 You should read the " Dividend Policy " section of this prospectus for more information on future declarations and payments of dividends.
-OTCQB common stock symbol VSTA.
-NASDAQ application We have applied to have our common stock listed on The NASDAQ Capital Market under the symbol "VTGN."
-No assurance can be given that our application will be approved.
-There is no established public trading market for the warrants and we do not intend to apply to list the warrants on a securities exchange or automated quotation system.
-Risk factors An investment in our Company is highly speculative and involves a significant degree of risk.
+OTCQB symbol VSTA.
+NASDAQ Application We have applied to have our common stock listed on The NASDAQ Capital Market under the symbol "VTGN."
+No assurance car be given that our application will be approved.
+Representatives' Warrants We will issue to Chardan Capital Markets, LLC and WallachBeth Capital, LLC, as representatives of the underwriters, warrants entitling the representatives to purchase up to 6% of the aggregate number of shares sold in this Offering, including those sold pursuant to the underwriters' over-allotment option.
+The representatives' warrants may be exercised for a period of five years following the date of effectiveness of the Registration Statement of which this prospectus forms a part.
+Risk Factors An investment in our Company is highly speculative and involves a significant degree of risk.
 See " Risk Factors " beginning on page 6 of this prospectus for a discussion of factors you should carefully consider before investing in our securities.
-The number of shares of common stock to be outs standing after this Offering is based on 2,495,490 shares outstanding as of April 14, 2016 and does not include, as of that date: upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan, with a weighted average h approximately 201,779 were exercisable as of April 14, 2016; • 660,242 shares of common stock reserved d for issuance in connection with future grants under our 2008 Stock Incentive Plan; 1,907,221 shares of common stock that h \$30.00 per share, and a weighted average ave been reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$7.00 per share to exercise price of \$8.17 per share; • 750,000 shares of common stock reserved d for issuance upon conversion of 500,000 shares our Series A Preferred Stock (Series A Preferred); red for issuance upon conversion of the same number of shares of our 10% Series B Convertible Preferred Stock (Series B Preferred), of automatic conversion into an equal number of shares of common stock upon completion of this Offering; • 2,318,012 shares of common stock reserv red for issuance upon the exchange of Series C Convertible Preferred Stock (Series C Preferred); and Up to [] shares of common stoc offering price. k issuable upon exercise of warrants to be issued to purchasers in this Offering at an exercise price equal to 125% of the per share Unless otherwise indicated, this prospectus reflect ts and assumes the following: • no exercise of options or warrants outstar nding as of April 14, 2016; • the automatic conversion of at least appro Offering; and eximately 1,700,827 shares of our Series B Preferred, which conversions will automatically take place upon consummation of the no exercise by the underwriters of their or ption to purchase up to [ ] additional shares of common stock and/or warrants to purchase up to [ ] shares of common
+The number of shares of common stock to be outs standing after this Offering is based on 2,432,832 shares outstanding as of March 4, 2016 and does not include, as of that date: e upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan, with a weighted average h approximately 205,337 were exercisable as of March 4, 2016; upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan, with a weighted averag h approximately 205,337 were exercisable as of March 4, 2016; • 680,850 shares of common stock reserved d for issuance in connection with future grants under our 2008 Stock Incentive Plan; • 1,707,222 shares of common stock that ha \$20.00 per share, and a weighted average ave been reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$7.00 per share to exercise price of \$8.23 per share; • 750,000 shares of common stock reserved d for issuance upon the exchange of Series A Preferred Stock (Series A Preferred); • 3,620,220 shares of common stock reserve red for issuance upon the exchange of 10% Series B Convertible Preferred Stock (Series B Preferred); • 2,318,012 shares of common stock reserv red for issuance upon the exchange of Series C Convertible Preferred Stock (Series C Preferred); and k issuable upon exercise of warrants to be issued to the representatives in connection with this Offering at an exercise price equa

+Unless otherwise indicated, this prospectus reflects and assumes the following:

+• no exercise of options or warrants outstanding as of March 4, 2015;